-Need to know when a team will be willing to offer Pro Soccer Tryouts to players like yourself?
+Need to know when a team will be willing to offer pro soccer tryouts to players like you?
 Or when's the best time to contact them about coming to their team for a run?
 All your answers to the best timing for teams to offer tryouts, for you or your agent to contact teams and when the transfer window is available to you and other players to join pro sides.

 Well it depends on a few things.
 If you're under contract then you are confined to the terms of the contract.